joshcoolman-smc/reference-docs/README.md

 # reference-docs
 Collection of reference material for coding all sorts of stuff...

+[Android: Using Coil and retrofit : Display Image] (coil-retrofit.md)

 [Android Studio: Adding Dependencies with TOML](android-studio-adding-dependencies-with-toml.md)

 [Android Studio: ViewModels with Jetpack Compose](android-studio-viewmodel-compose-counter-example.md)